Azure-Samples/genai-gateway-apim/README.md

 ## Inspect environment variables (no action here)

-A `.env` file has been generated for you that enables you to runthis project locally.
-Here's what it consist of:
+A `.env` file has been generated for you under `src/.env` that enables you to run this project locally.
+Here's what it consists of:

 ```bash
 SUBSCRIPTION_KEY="<Your Subscription Key>"